 - A notice placed on the property

-Council will advise you if your application is required to undertake public notification and in what form.
-Advertising normally applies for a period of 14 days.
+We will advise you if your application is required to undertake public notification and in what form.
+Advertising normally applies for a period of 14 days and some fees may apply.
+Click here(PDF, 496KB) to view the current fees for this process.

 In response to this notification, interested persons may lodge written objections or other submissions to the proposal.
 Objections must state how the objector believes they will be affected by the proposal.